 Sleep, wake up, drive – Charging at home is the easiest way to ensure a fully charged EV before the next trip.
 You don’t need to worry about driving a car not completely charged or about finding the nearest public charging station.
 Actually, charging an EV is like charging a mobile phone, you plug it overnight, you wake up, your car is 100% charged, and you’re ready to go.

-Be independent – Public charging always depends on the infrastructure of the charging network and the public accessible charging stations.
+Be independent – Public charging always depends on the infrastructure of the charging network and the publicly accessible charging stations.
 By charging at home, you don’t depend on the charging networks and on their charging prices.
 It also gives you absolute control over when you charge your car and helps you save valuable time by avoiding lines at public charging points.

 Save money – Charging at home is the cheapest way of charging your electric car.
 On average, the cost of charging an electric vehicle at home is five times cheaper than at a public charging station.
 In the end, an EV user only pays the price he would for his own home electricity consumption.
 A great option to charge at a lower cost is also to combine an EV home charger with installed solar power.
 This way, the car owner can ensure to use his own generated energy.
 By using this method, the EV owner avoids high energy costs, which typically contain a high rate of network infrastructure.

 As described above, charging your electric vehicle at home offers many benefits.
 Several options are available to charge a car at home.
 Actually, there are two solutions, using a cable (Level 1) or using a home charging station (Level 2).
 We reckon the first step before buying an EV home charger is to determine which option suits your needs best.